Skip to main content

 • Will the subcontract line be affected?
 See sub-award request/modification.

-• Is this request for a segment?
-Was prime PI’s approval received and attached?
+• Is this a request for a segment?
+Was the prime PI’s approval received and attached?

 Excel Spreadsheet calculating F&A adjustment

 Sponsors award funding with the expectation that the named investigator will be responsible for directing or overseeing the project.
-If the investigator’s involvement is reduced or is not available for any reason, immediate notification to the sponsor is needed.
+If the investigator’s involvement is reduced or unavailable for any reason, immediate notification to the sponsor is required.
 The University may request a change in PI on a grant for any of the following reasons:

 • The PI transfers to an industry or to another institution and is ineligible to continue the project.